Skip to content

 Use the skill creator

-Run /skill-creator in Claude Code for an interactive guide to creating well-structured skills.
+Run /vt-c-skill-creator in Claude Code for an interactive guide to creating well-structured skills.

 Step 4: Create the manifest